peteroupc/html3dutil/doc/tutorial-filters.md

     " return vec4(gray,gray,gray,color.a);",
     "}"].join("\n"));

-Each graphics filter must have a GLSL function called `textureEffect()`, like in the example above.
+Each graphics filter must have a GLSL function called `textureEffect()`, like in the preceding example.

 The `textureEffect` function takes these parameters:

 * `sampler2D sampler`: Points to a texture representing a screenshot of the current frame.
-To read from the texture, use the `texture2D` function, as shown in the example above.
+To read from the texture, use the `texture2D` function, as shown in the preceding example.
 * `vec2 uvCoord`: Texture coordinates of the current pixel.  `uvCoord.x` ranges from 0 on the left side to 1 on the right side.  `uvCoord.y` ranges from 0 on the bottom side to 1 on the top side.
 (Note that texture coordinates start from the lower-left corner, not the upper left, that is, textures are "bottom up", not "top down").
 * `vec2 textureSize`: Size of the screenshot, pointed to by `sampler`, in pixels. `textureSize.x` is the